algosup/2023-2024-project-3-virtual-processor-team-7/documents/functional/functionalSpecifications.md

 - The memory (RAM).
 - The virtual keyboard/display.

-#### ➭ 1.2 Calculations:
+#### ➭ 1.2 Calculations

-**<u>The assembly-like language needs to provide essential support for mathematical and logical operations, including:**</u>
+**<u>The assembly-like language needs to provide essential support for mathematical and logical operations, including**</u>

-- The four fundamental mathematical operations: addition, subtraction, multiplication, division.
+- The four fundamental mathematical operations: are addition, subtraction, multiplication and division.
 - The four basic logical operations: NOT, AND, OR, XOR.

-#### ➭ 1.3 Branching:
+#### ➭ 1.3 Branching

 **<u>The programming language should facilitate effective branching by enabling:**</u>